Main Streets & Community

 Results: 675 people toured, a $10,000 “profit” going to the work of the CDC and a new partnership with the Community Design Center’s first ever Design Fair.

-Most recently he was part of a team that redesigned and rebuilt the Deutschtown community website.
-Read more about this team process in our blog.
-And a new Facebook page, which Randy administers and posts regularly to as a volunteer.
+And he was part of a team that redesigned and rebuilt the Deutschtown community website and a new Facebook page, which Randy co-administers and posts regularly to as a volunteer.

 9. Promote membership growth